thbrown/softball-scorer/gcp/README.md

 1. Search for API,
 2. Click Credentails
 3. Create new service account key
-4. Name it anything
+4. Name it `optimization`
-5. Choose 'Compute Admin' as the Role
+5. Add two roles 'Compute Admin' (allows turning on and off instances and 'Service Account User' (allows it to be attached to an instance on create)
 6. Choose JSON
 7. Click create.
 This will download a file.
 8. Rename it to cred.json.
 Put cred.json in this project's root directory on the app server.
 This is a secret!
 Keep it out of source control.